vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

 }
 ```

-+ The V—V energy transfer process from Knab _et al._ (1992) is the unique V—V model implemented.
-[Similarly to the V-T model](https://vincentcasseau.github.io/how-tos-cfd-nonequilibrium/#21-two-temperature-solver-single-vibro-electronic-energy-pool), it can be made collision-pair specific by switching on the <dictkey>collidingPair</dictkey> switch.
+The V—V energy transfer process described in Knab _et al._ (1992) is the unique V—V model implemented.
+[Similarly to the V—T model](https://vincentcasseau.github.io/how-tos-cfd-nonequilibrium/#21-two-temperature-solver-single-vibro-electronic-energy-pool), it can be made collision-pair specific by switching on the <dictkey>collidingPair</dictkey> key.
-V—V energy exchange can be disabled using a <dictkey>relaxationType</dictkey> set to <dictval>noVVEnergyTransfer</dictval>.
+V—V energy exchange can be disabled by setting the <dictkey>relaxationType</dictkey> to <dictval>noVVEnergyTransfer</dictval>.

-+ In this version of _hy2Foam_, species need to be split into different vibro-electronic energy pools.
+In this variant of _hy2Foam_, species are split into different vibro-electronic energy pools.
 This is achieved in the <dict>hTCReactions#name</dict> dictionary with the <dictkey>vibTempAssociativity()</dictkey> list.
 The list order is similar to the <dictkey>species()</dictkey> list and the integer value <dictval>0</dictval> is reserved to neutral molecules.
 For a 5-species air:

 ```c++